Peng Dehuai: Partial rehabilitation

-After his forced retirement, Peng lived alone, under constant surveillance from the Central Guard Unit of the PLA and was accompanied by a secretary and a bodyguard.
+After his forced retirement, Peng lived alone, under constant surveillance from the Central Guard Division of the PLA and was accompanied by a secretary and a bodyguard.
 His wife remained in Beijing, and her work as the party secretary of Beijing Normal University allowed her to visit only infrequently.
 Peng's guards prevented curious local farmers from visiting Peng until he threatened to complain to Mao.
 Peng's niece, Peng Meikui, visited frequently, and they became close.
 Peng spent most of his free time in renovating his home, gardening, and studying Marxist theory, agriculture, and economics.
 Peng was not completely purged since even though he could no longer participate in government meetings or decision-making bodies, he still received and read all documents distributed to the members of the Politburo and State Council of which he was technically still a member.
 In 1960, Peng attended the funeral of Lin Boqu.

 In 1960 to 1961, the effects of Mao's economic policies continued to produce widespread economic collapse.
 That improved Peng's reputation among party leaders who secretly believed that Mao's policies were a mistake and desired to reverse them.
 Deng Xiaoping and Liu Shaoqi led Party efforts to revive the Chinese economy and cultivated Peng's friendship as part of a wider effort to gain widespread support for their activities.
 In November to December 1961, Peng received permission to leave his residence for the first time since 1959 to conduct an inspection tour of Hunan.
 Peng found the conditions there even worse than in 1959 and, in a January 1962 conference of 7,000 party leaders to determine party economic policies, repeated most of the criticisms that he had made at Lushan.
 On June 16, 1962, Peng submitted a document, his "Letter of 80,000 Words," to Mao and the Politburo, which gave a full account of his life, admitted to several "mistakes," defended himself against most of the accusations made against him at the Lushan Conference, requested to be readmitted to decision-making government bodies, and sharply criticized the economic policies of the Great Leap Forward.
 In his letter, Peng first wrote one of his most famous quotes: "I want to be a Hai Rui!"
 The efforts of Liu and Deng to rehabilitate Peng further were not initially successful.
 Peng was not allowed to attend the Tenth Plenum of the Eighth CCP Central Committee, held in September 1962, and the efforts to reverse the verdict on Peng made at the Lushan Conference failed.
 From 1962 to 1965, Peng continued to live in relative obscurity but was no longer under house arrest.